ShanmugapriyanManoharan/OpenCV-Deep-Learning/06_YOLO/YOLOv3 Custom Dataset Training Steps .md

 Note:  The image format should be in .jpg and not in .PNG

-Label the images using LabelImg (with YOLO and not in Pascal VOC format)
+Label the images using LabelImg (in Pascal VOC format)

 ```
 git clone https://github.com/Isabek/XmlToTxt.git